Priyanka4328/go-modules/README.md

 # go-modules

-A brief decription about modules in Go.
+A brief description about modules in Go.

 How to create and use modules in G0.